pichim/PES_Board/docs/markdown/line_follower.md

                 r_wheel / b_wheel, -r_wheel / b_wheel;
 ```

-Usually the control law to follow a line is implemented with respect to the robot, so translational forward velocity and angular velocity.
+Usually, the control law to follow a line is implemented with respect to the robot, so translational forward velocity and angular velocity.
 Assuming you already have the robot velocities, you can calculate the wheel velocities using the inverse of the matrix defined above.

 ```cpp
 // map robot velocities to wheel velocities in rad/sec